IPG Photonics (IPGP)

 Operating margin is one of the best measures of profitability because it tells us how much money a company takes home after procuring and manufacturing its products, marketing and selling those products, and most importantly, keeping them relevant through research and development.

-Looking at the trend in its profitability, IPG Photonics’s operating margin decreased by 21.8 percentage points over the last five years.
+Analyzing the trend in its profitability, IPG Photonics’s operating margin decreased by 23.9 percentage points over the last five years.
 IPG Photonics’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-In Q3, IPG Photonics generated an operating margin profit margin of 3.1%, up 111.8 percentage points year on year.
-The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+In Q4, IPG Photonics generated an operating margin profit margin of 1.2%, down 4.7 percentage points year on year.
+Since IPG Photonics’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 8. Earnings Per Share

 Diving into the nuances of IPG Photonics’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, IPG Photonics’s operating margin expanded this quarter but declined by 21.8 percentage points over the last five years.
+As we mentioned earlier, IPG Photonics’s operating margin declined by 23.9 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, IPG Photonics reported adjusted EPS of $0.35, up from $0.29 in the same quarter last year.
+In Q4, IPG Photonics reported adjusted EPS of $0.46, up from $0.18 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects IPG Photonics’s full-year EPS of $1.14 to grow 27.7%.
+Over the next 12 months, Wall Street expects IPG Photonics’s full-year EPS of $1.42 to grow 9.7%.

 9. Cash Is King